Terradue/doc-tep-geohazards/source/tutorials/setap.rst

-accessing pre-cached input products, a little bit slower if products not yet in cache can be accessed from the Copernicus SciHub, and quite slow for older products only available from other remote data repositories (e.g. the Alaska Science Facility) connected to GEP.
+accessing pre-cached input products, a little bit slower if products not yet in cache can be accessed from the Copernicus SciHub, and quite slow for older products only available from other remote data repositories (e.g. the Alaska Satellite Facility) connected to GEP.

 Users can provide clear information about their area of interest and time period of interest, sending requests as follows: